niluwin/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/Notes/Readme.md

     Or
     `A = np.tanh(z)   # Where z is the input matrix`
 - It turns out that the tanh activation usually works better than sigmoid activation function for hidden units because the mean of its output is closer to zero, and so it centers the data better for the next layer.
+- Sigmoid is mostly used only in binary classification problem.
 - Sigmoid or Tanh function disadvantage is that if the input is too small or too high, the slope will be near zero which will cause us the gradient decent problem.
 - One of the popular activation functions that solved the slow gradient decent is the RELU function.
   `RELU = max(0,z) # so if z is negative the slope is 0 and if z is positive the slope remains linear.`